ReginaldAboagye/Data-Science-Portfolio/README.md

 - Predicted the returns of each stock in the Dow Jones Index using Support Vector Regression.
 - Quantified the risk associated with each investment using a Capital Asset Pricing Model.
 ### [Bank Marketing Case Study](https://rpubs.com/kellibelcher/726187)
-- A logistic regression model was used to predict whether or not a customer would subscribe to a long-term bank deposit with 73.4% accuracy.
+- Built a logistic regression model to predict whether or not a customer would subscribe to a long-term bank deposit with 73.4% accuracy.
 - Model selection and validation were performed using Akaike and Bayesian Information Criterion.
 ### [Time Series Analysis](https://rpubs.com/kellibelcher/767453)
-- Compared seasonal and non-seasonal ARIMA models to Exponential Smoothing to predict monthly US unemployment rates.
+- Utilized ACF and PACF plots to develop a seasonal ARIMA model and compared it to an Exponential Smoothing model.
+- Forecasted the monthly US unemployment rate and compared the models' performance using the Root Mean Squared Error.